zekaryas1/notes/docs/Algo/Coding Practice/Tree/79 Word search.md

 - Start from every entry in the matrix and check if it matches the first index of the word
 	- If it is a match, we will DFS(search) starting from that entry
-	- we'll go up, down, left, and right
+	- we'll go up, down, left, and right, increasing the index
 	- keep `set` or `flag` , to not
 		- get into an in-finite loop
 		- revisit the same entry again